 I made about every possible mistake you could think of ten years ago, but thankfully you don’t have to do the same thing.

 Below you'll find the top five home buying mistakes to avoid.

 When I purchased my first house I inquired about a few real estate agents and ultimately went with the first one that called me back.
 They were OK, but didn’t really do to much to help me along the home buying journey.

 Our second time, my wife and I interviewed three separate real estate agents and picked the one who had the most experience and who we felt comfortable with.

 Point being that a good real estate agent can save you hundreds if not thousands of dollars.
 The key is that you have to ask around and find one that you feel comfortable working with.
-A lot of times we skip past this part but picking a good real estate agent who knows the area you are looking at will be a big help, especially for first time home buyers.
+A lot of times we skip past this part, but picking a good real estate agent who knows the area you are looking at will be a big help, especially for first time home buyers.
 They can also be helpful because they know other trusted professionals you may need, such as a real estate attorney, if you have any problems during the home buying process.

 Rushing Through the Process

 When the real estate market is in a seller’s market it can be tempting to put in an offer on the first house you like and rush through the process.
 But having house fever can easily lead to overextending yourself, and make a purchase that you will later regret.
 Taking your time will not only save you money in the short run but it will also save you money in the long term.